-Who doesn’t like free money.
+Who doesn’t like getting free money for your business?
 Is money really free though?
-In my experiences over the course of the past two odd years I can say that it ‘kind of is’.
+In my experiences over the course of the past two odd years I can say that it ‘kind of is‘.
 Ok, well what do I mean about that?

 We used a 5K Innovation Voucher to build product requirements for Chemishield.
 As part of the planning phase for software development and from never having written a line of code in my life I felt it was important to engage with a technology gateway partner that could translate my story into something that could be built.
 Think of it this way – going to an architect with loads of house magazines and showing them exactly what you want and them developing drawings, plans etc.